cloudemprise/cfn-ovpn-cli/README.md

 ## Program Methodology

-AWS CLI one-liner..., Bash..., convenient integration with Linux OS...
+> To do: AWS CLI one-liner..., Bash..., convenient integration with Linux OS...

 The first part of the shell script requests an assortment of parameters from the Script-Caller; pertaining to the project prerequisites and other program environment variables.
 Before any further processing or API calls are made, some rudimentary error checking and validation is performed on the project environment to pick up on any silly mistakes or obvious errors.